Tire Care and Maintenance

 To install an aero cover:

-- Align the aero cover into position so that the notch at the base of the Tesla "T" is aligned with the tire's valve stem.
+- Align the aero cover with the valve stem.

 Removing and Installing Lug Nut Covers